 In terms of operating your business, get over the mindset of learning how to complete tasks, and learn to understand the process that creates the task.

-If you want to start thinking in why, and move from settle thinking to thrive thinking, transition your mind to consider these simple principles.
+If you want to start thinking about why and move from settle thinking to thrive thinking, transition your mind to consider these simple principles.

 You have to get over your fears, focus on learning the key points of analysis, and assess the risk of your purchase.